Fraud Blocker Scottsdale Speech Therapy & Language Therapists | Scottsdale PBS

 Speech and Language Therapy

-Our Speech Therapy Equips Your Child With the Tools They Need to Connect.
+We Give Your Child the Tools to Connect.

-Speech therapy is one of the most important ways to help children prepare for the future.
-Children with untreated communication disorders struggle to succeed in even the most basic levels of education, and often resort to combative and uncooperative behaviors.
+Speech therapy is one of the most important things to help children prepare for the future.
+Children with untreated communication disorders can’t even succeed at the most basic levels of education and end up being combative and uncooperative.

-More than just helping your child pronounce words and form sentences, speech therapy improves reading, interpreting nonverbal clues, and other communication methods that extend beyond words.
-These skills enable your child to participate in and respond to the world around them with confidence.
+More than just helping your child say words and sentences, speech therapy helps with reading, nonverbal cues and other communication methods beyond verbal expression.
+These skills enable your child to participate and respond to the world around them with confidence.

 1